| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 six minutes for a period of six months.
 The Society had also expressed

-An illustrated talk on Swan Upping was given in the village hall by
+concern regarding lorry access to the site and/or through the village An illustrated talk on Swan Upping was given in the village hall by

 David Reed, Barge Master to the Worshipful Company of Dyers.
 This event